 “Welcome to Skull Island, where Kong is King.”

-UPDATE: Legendary has also released another poster via Twitter which features Kong and the unlucky crew of explorers as they arrive on Skull Island via helicopter to meet the King himself.
+UPDATE: Legendary has also released another poster via Twitter which features the titular ape and the unlucky crew of explorers as they arrive on Skull Island via helicopter to meet the King himself.

 Kong: Skull Island hits theaters March 10, 2017.
 Here’s the official synopsis: